Skiing with Arthritis

 Arthritis of the knee and hip are the most common aches and pains that discourage people in their middle and older ages from skiing.
 Yet today, these men and women visit our offices for “lube jobs,” as many call them, in order to enjoy winter sports.
 What has changed?

 Joint lubrication used to be a simple injection of hyaluronic acid (HA).
 It worked but often didn’t last long enough.
 This was in part because inflammation is the most common cause of joint pain, and HA alone is not potent enough to combat the inflammation generators.
 Today, HA is combined with growth factors from a variety of sources.
-These include your own blood (called PRP), amniotic fluid and membranes, fat, and bone marrow.
+These include your own blood (called PRP), fat, and bone marrow.
 These growth factors stimulate the joint lining to produce more HA, decrease the degradative enzymes in the joint associated with arthritis, and increase the anabolic factors that promote healing.

 Physical therapy, Pilates, yoga, and workouts with stretching, guided by great trainers and therapists, definitely helps keep arthritic joints moving.
 Stiffness and loss of motion are what people notice the most when returning to skiing, and those activities help tremendously.
 Getting in a hot tub before skiing, and doing a stretching fitness class early in the morning before hitting the slopes, are also great ways to get more enjoyment out of your day.
 Even a pre-ski 20-minute stationary bike spin can do the trick.
 Most of my 70-90-year-olds ski the sweet spot of the day (10 am -2 pm), avoid low visibility or icy days, and smile all the way down the slopes.
 I often write prescriptions that state, “must ski powder.”